tolenius/J-GAIN/examples/README.md

 This folder contains the following examples:

 * gen_serial: run the table generator in serial
+* gen_serial_rh: run the table generator in serial with RH included as an independent variable.
+Build acdc with variable_temperature=0
 * gen_mpi: run the table generator in parallel using mpi
 * interp_dual: example of a practical implementation of the interpolator
 * interp_single: example of simple interpolation using linear interpolation axes